Home

 Plant your rhizome promptly when received.

-You can start it in a pot about 4-5 inches (10-13 cm) wide.
+You can start it in a pot about 4-5 inches (10-13 cm) wide, and at least 5 inches tall (13 cm).
 Use a well-draining soil mix.
 A typical mix is 2 parts quality potting soil to 1 part perlite.
 An alternate mix is 1 part coco fiber to 1 part perlite, with some granular fertilizer mixed in.

 Plant the rhizome so the top is about 1 inch (2.5 cm) below the surface.
 Don't compress the soil.
 Add water until the soil is evenly moist, but not fully saturated.